Stewart Smith — Jed’s Other Poem

 by using my “cassette tape” source code file.

-Panic Software’s iPad and Apple //e, having loaded my Jed code via the cassette drive audio port.
+Panic Software’s vintage Apple //e and brand new, first-generation iPad (2010), working together to load and execute my Jed code via the old Apple’s cassette drive audio port.

-Panic Software’s iPad and Apple //e, having loaded my Jed code via the cassette drive audio port.
+Panic Software’s vintage Apple //e and brand new, first-generation iPad (2010), working together to load and execute my Jed code via the old Apple’s cassette drive audio port.

 Cabel commented: It’s an obvious solution in retrospect, but there is something very unreal and amazing about tapping a button on a multi-touch screen and watching an Apple //e fill up with data.
 To quote Andy Baio, “that’s like WALL·E connecting to EVE.”
 Yes.
 To push data from 2010’s Apple iPad to 1983’s Apple //e is nearly three decades of backwards compatibility—thanks to the power of the almighty audio jack.